tristanp299/ToolBox/Scripts/Files/encryptor/README.md

 ### Independent Binaries for Red Team Operations

-This project now uses completely independent binaries for encryption and decryption:
+This project uses completely independent binaries for encryption and decryption:

 - `encryptor` - A standalone binary for encryption operations
 - `decryptor` - A separate standalone binary for decryption operations